 State and Local Bids - The Company records revenue of separately sold snow and ice equipment upon shipment and fully upfit vehicles upon delivery.
 The state and local bid process does not obligate the entity to buy any products from the Company, but merely allows the entity to purchase products in the future typically for a fixed period of time.
 The entity commits to actually purchasing products from the Company when it issues purchase orders off of a previously awarded bid, which lists out actual quantities of equipment being ordered and the delivery terms.
 On upfit transactions, the Company is providing a significant service by assembling and integrating the individual products onto the customer's truck.
-Each individual product and installation activity is highly interdependent and highly interrelated, and therefore the Company after the transfer of control to the Customer (e.g., when control transfers upon shipment) are considered fulfillment activities, and accordingly, the costs are accrued for when the related revenue is recognized.
+Each individual product and installation activity is highly interrelated, and therefore the Company considers the manufacture and upfit of a truck a single performance obligation.
+Any shipping and handling activities performed by the Company after the transfer of control to the Customer (e.g., when control transfers upon shipment) are considered fulfillment activities, and accordingly, the costs are accrued for when the related revenue is recognized.

 Fleet Upfit Sales - The Company enters into contracts with certain fleet customers.
 Fleet agreements create enforceable rights without the issuance of a purchase order.
 Typically, these agreements outline the terms of sale, payment terms, standard pricing, and the rights of the customer and seller.
 Fleet sales are performed on both customer owned vehicles as well as non-customer owned vehicles.
 For non-customer owned vehicles, revenue is recognized at a point in time upon delivery of the truck to the customer.
 For customer-owned vehicles, per Topic 606, revenue is recognized over time based on a cost input method.
 The Company accumulates costs incurred on partially completed customer-owned upfits based on estimated margin and completion.
-This change to over time recognition for customer owned vehicles increased revenue by \$145 and \$294 for the three months ended March 31, 2019 and 2018, respectively.
+This change to over time recognition for customer owned vehicles decreased revenue by \$1 and by \$37 for the three months ended June 30, 2019 and 2018, respectively.
+The change to over time recognition increased revenue by \$144 and by \$257 for the six months ended June 30, 2019 and 2018, respectively.